Volunteer

 Advisory Council

 Non-voting Advisory Council members are selected due to their interest in various aspects of the operation of STAAR or the restoration of Antoinette Hall.
 The Advisory Council is composed of individuals offer a level of expertise that assists in meeting goals, addressing issues or introducing the organization to a broader audience.
+If you would like to offer your expertise as a non-voting member of the Advisory Council, please let us know.

 All Board members and Advisory Council members serve without receiving any monetary compensation.